nvmcr/DataScience_HandBook/Machine_Learning/README.md

 $$ \hat{w}\_{LS} = (X^TX)^{-1}X^Ty $$

-> Least squares is preffered over absolute values because, LS is differentiable which is a necessity for gradient descent approaches.
+> Least squares is preferred over absolute values because, LS is differentiable which is a necessity for gradient descent approaches.
 But more importantly, least squares closed form solution is equal to MLE closed form.

-But data is not always linear, we then use polynomial regression to fit to the data.
+But data is not always linear, we then use polynomial regression to fit the data.

 ![Polynomial Regression](Images/pr.png)

-The more the degree of the polynomial the better is the fit but the more is the issue of overfitting.
+The more the degree of the polynomial the better the fit but the more is the issue of overfitting.
 # Core Concepts
 ## Bias-Variance Tradeoff
 Bias is the difference between the average prediction of our model and the correct value which we are trying to predict.
 The more bias means more error as the model(usually very simple models) couldn't properly fit to the data which is called underfitting.
 Variance is the variability of the model prediction and it tells about the spread of the data.
 Model with high variance (usually a complex model) pays a lot of attention to training data and fits almost exactly.
 When we use model with high variance on unseen data, the model couldn't generalize/adapt to the new data has it is too rigid and fixed with training data.
 This is called over-fitting.
 We desire low bias and low variance for our model to generalize well.